João W. Nery: Final years and death

-Nery became an LGBT rights activist, especially of the trans population.
-A bill by congressman Jean Wyllys and congresswoman Erika Kokay bears his name.
-Based on the Argentine Identity and Gender Law, the project guarantees the right to recognize the gender identity of all transgender people in Brazil, without the need for judicial authorization, medical or psychological reports, surgery or hormone treatment.
+João became an activist for LGBT rights, especially for the transgender population.
+A bill by deputies Jean Wyllys and Erika Kokay bears his name.
+Based on Argentina's Gender Identity Law, the proposal guarantees the right to recognition of gender identity for all transgender people in Brazil, without the need for judicial authorization, medical or psychological reports, surgeries or hormone therapies.

-In August 2017, Nery was discovered to have a lung cancer.
-A smoker since the age of 15, he then decided to undergo chemotherapy.
-In September 2018, Nery revealed on social networks that the cancer had reached his brain.
-He died in Niteroi, on 26 October 2018, aged 68.
+In August 2017 João discovered he had lung cancer.
+A smoker since the age of 15, he underwent chemotherapy.
+In September 2018 Nery revealed on social media that the cancer had reached the brain, and he died in Niterói on 26 October 2018 at the age of 68.